So my brother Ryan would have been 34 today.

 I said it in his eulogy and I’ve heard it said a million other times.
 That kid had humility.
 But not just any kind.
 The kind of humility that led him to say sorry.
 Ryan often screwed up.
 But he always said sorry.

 Are we as a company there yet?
 Well, we sure as heck try.
 Remodeling comes with five hundred opportunities to make a mistake.
-Whether it’s a bad measurement by a centimeter or the wrong delivery date for the windows.
+Whether it’s a missing part or the wrong delivery date for the windows.
 Half our week seems to be spent crossing our t’s that we didn’t forget anything.
 And yet, it’s inevitable.

 People make mistakes.
 But we want to be a people that owns up to them.
 That says we’re sorry.
 That acknowledges that remodeling is an incredibly stressful experience, and sometimes it’s our fault.
 We want to be a company forging a change in people’s impression of this industry.
 Move it from the shady category to the full-of-integrity category.
 And the ‘when we screw up, we admit it’ category.

 FOUR.
 GRATEFUL FOR OUR JOBS.